-8.3.1 The Council will not borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed.
+8.4.1 The Council will not borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed.
 Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates, and will be considered carefully to ensure that value for money can be demonstrated and that the Council can ensure the security of such funds.
-As part of the Capital Strategy approved by Council in September 2016, approval in principle was given to borrowing in advance of need for the re-financing of the stock issue loan if interest rates were favourable and would be cost effective over the term of any new loan.
+As part of the Capital Investment Strategy approved by Council in September 2016, approval in principle was given to the Council's S.151 Officer to borrowing in advance of need for the re-financing of the stock issue loan and/or to fund the capital programme where a borrowing requirement has been identified, if interest rates were favourable and would be cost effective over the term of any new loan.

-8.4 External v.
+8.5 External v.
 Internal Borrowing

-- 8.4.1 This Council currently has differences between gross debt and net debt (after deducting cash balances).
-This is shown in the graphs at 6.3.5 - 8.4.2 The general aim of this Treasury Management Strategy is to reduce the difference between the two debt levels over the next three years in order to reduce the credit risk incurred by holding investments.
-However, measures taken in the last year have already reduced substantially the level of credit risk (see paragraph 10) so another factor which will be carefully considered is the difference between borrowing rates and investment rates to ensure the Council obtains value for money once an appropriate level of risk management has been attained to ensure the security of its investments. - 8.4.3 The next financial year will continue to be one of historically low Bank Rates, even though rates are anticipated to increase.
-This provides a continuation of the current window of opportunity for local authorities to fundamentally review their strategy of undertaking new external borrowing. - 8.4.4 Over the next three years, investment rates are expected to continue to be below long term borrowing rates and so value for money considerations would indicate that value could best be obtained by avoiding new external borrowing by using internal cash balances to finance new capital expenditure or to replace maturing external debt (this is referred to as internal borrowing).
-This would maximise short term savings. - 8.4.5 However, short term savings by avoiding new long term external borrowing in 2019/20 will also be weighed against the potential for incurring additional long term extra costs by delaying unavoidable new external borrowing until later years when PWLB long term rates are forecast to be significantly higher.
+- 8.5.1 This Council currently has differences between gross debt and net debt (after deducting cash balances).
+This is shown in the graphs at 6.3. - 8.5.2 The general aim of this Treasury Management Strategy is to reduce the difference between the two debt levels over the next three years in order to reduce the credit risk incurred by holding investments.
+However, measures taken in the last year have already reduced substantially the level of credit risk (see paragraph 10.2) so another factor which will be carefully considered is the difference between borrowing rates and investment rates to ensure the Council obtains value for money once an appropriate level of risk management has been attained to ensure the security of its investments.

+- 8.5.3 The next financial year will likely be one of continued low Bank Rates even though there may well be incremental increases from the current levels.
+This provides a continuation of the current window of opportunity for local authorities to fundamentally review their strategy of undertaking new external borrowing. - 8.5.4 Over the next three years, investment rates are expected to continue to be below long-term borrowing rates and so value for money considerations would indicate that value could best be obtained by avoiding new external borrowing by using internal cash balances to finance new capital expenditure or to replace maturing external debt (this is referred to as internal borrowing).
+This would maximise short term savings. - 8.5.5 However, short term savings by avoiding new long-term external borrowing in 2022/23 will also be weighed against the potential for incurring additional long-term extra costs by delaying unavoidable new external borrowing until later years when PWLB long term rates are forecast to be significantly higher.
 By utilising internal cash balances consideration will also need to be given to the availability of cash to service the day-today cash flow of the Council.
-This could require the Council to undertake short-term borrowing to cover cash-flows.

-8.4.6 Against this background caution will be adopted with the 2019/20 treasury operations.
+This could require the Council to undertake short-term borrowing to cover cash-flows. - 8.5.6 Against this background caution will be adopted with the 2022/23 treasury operations.
 The Corporate Director of Finance and Resources will monitor the interest rate market and adopt a pragmatic approach to changing circumstances, reporting any decisions to the appropriate decision-making body at the next available opportunity.